 Fan CH, Ting CY, Lin CY, Chan HL, Chang YC, Chen YY, Liu HL, Yeh CK.
 Noninvasive, Targeted, and Non-Viral Ultrasound-Mediated GDNF-Plasmid Delivery for Treatment of Parkinson's Disease.
 Sci Rep. 2016 Jan 20;6:19579. doi: 10.1038/srep19579.

 Schlesinger I, Eran A, Sinai A, Erikh I, Nassar M, Goldsher D, Zaaroor M. MRI Guided Focused Ultrasound Thalamotomy for Moderate-to-Severe Tremor in Parkinson's Disease.
 Parkinsons Dis.
 2015;2015:219149. doi: 10.1155/2015/219149.
 Epub 2015 Sep 2.

 Samiotaki G, Acosta C, Wang S, Konofagou EE.
 Enhanced delivery and bioactivity of the neurturin neurotrophic factor through focused ultrasound-mediated blood--brain barrier opening in vivo.
 J Cereb Blood Flow Metab.
 2015 Mar 31;35(4):611-22. doi: 10.1038/jcbfm.2014.236.

 Magara A, Bühler R, Moser D, Kowalski M, Pourtehrani P, Jeanmonod D; First experience with MR-guided focused ultrasound in the treatment of Parkinson's disease.
 Journal of Therapeutic Ultrasound 2014, 2:11

-Click here for additional references from PubMed.
+Click here for additional references on focused ultrasound for Parkinson's.

 Animated treatment video courtesy of Insightec